Spicer says McCain, other critics owe apology to SEAL killed in raid

 Spicer repeated his declaration that the Jan.
 28 strike — which also left an 8-year-old girl and an unknown number of other civilians dead — was a "huge success."

-After the raid, Yemen's president expressed "hesitancy" about allowing the U.S. to conduct future ground operations in his country, two U.S. defense officials said on Wednesday.
+After the operation, Yemen's president expressed "hesitancy" about allowing the U.S. to conduct future ground operations in his country, two U.S. defense officials said.

 The officials said that after an "interagency" effort to reassure President Abdrabbuh Mansur Hadi, they have confidence that military action in Yemen targeting al Qaeda in the Arabian Peninsula — which would include air and drone strikes — will continue.